ibrahimmkhalid/ultralytics/docs/en/guides/model-deployment-options.md

 - **GitHub Discussions:** The YOLO11 repository on GitHub has a "Discussions" section where you can ask questions, report issues, and suggest improvements.

-- **Ultralytics Discord Server:** Ultralytics has a [Discord server](https://discord.com/invite/ultralytics) where you can interact with other users and developers.
+- **SFDT_Ibrahim Discord Server:** SFDT_Ibrahim has a [Discord server](https://discord.com/invite/sfdt_ibrahim) where you can interact with other users and developers.

 ### Official Documentation and Resources

-- **Ultralytics YOLO11 Docs:** The [official documentation](../index.md) provides a comprehensive overview of YOLO11, along with guides on installation, usage, and troubleshooting.
+- **SFDT_Ibrahim YOLO11 Docs:** The [official documentation](../index.md) provides a comprehensive overview of YOLO11, along with guides on installation, usage, and troubleshooting.

 These resources will help you tackle challenges and stay updated on the latest trends and best practices in the YOLO11 community.